neomatrix369/SalarySlipKata/README.md

 ### Calculations: National Insurance contributions and Tax

    National Insurance contributions are made up of three bands.
 It is a deductible and computed as a sum of the contributions for every band the salary is applicable for.
-   Further examples on how it is computed for various salaries can be found in the 'Examples: National Insurance contributions and Tax calculations' table towards the lower power of this page.
+   Further examples on how it is computed for various salaries can be found in the [Examples: National Insurance contributions and Tax calculations](#examples-national-insurance-contributions-and-tax-calculations) table towards the lower power of this page.
 Below are the definitions of the bands for the UK:
    ```
          ---------------------+-----------------------+--------